 How Big Banks Got Too Big To Fail & (Maybe) Stayed That Way

 Bill Clinton fared far better with the rest of the economy in the 1990s than he had healthcare insurance.
 The economy was booming by the end of his first term and incumbents rarely lose re-elections in that scenario.
 As the saying goes, people “vote with their pocketbooks.”
 By the mid-90’s, the emerging Internet fueled explosive growth in the technology sector and better-than-anticipated petroleum discoveries drove oil down to one-fifth the price of the Carter years, adjusted for inflation.
 A tax hike on the rich from 36% to 39.6% didn’t inhibit things either.
 The government ran annual budget surpluses for the first time in decades.
 It’s easy to see, then, why Clinton would’ve gone along with Federal Reserve Chair Alan Greenspan, his two Secretaries of Treasury (Robert Rubin and Lawrence Summers), bank lobbyists and Republicans in loosening up Wall Street regulations even further than they’d already been loosened by Reagan.
-Greenspan kept interest rates low, fueling speculative bubbles first with the Internet, then in real estate.
+Greenspan kept interest rates low, fueling a speculative bubble in real estate.
 Low interests rates not only encourage borrowing, they also fuel the stock market because comparison shoppers prefer investing in stocks to low-yielding bonds.